alexfernandez/alexfernandez.github.io/2023/job-search.md

 So, are you going to shy away from a couple of months of study for a better paid, more rewarding technical position?
 My advice is: train all that you can for the jobs that you really want.
+The more you train the easier it becomes.

 **Train like crazy for the jobs you are looking for.**

+## Decision

 ## Announcement